 ill.: Paul White (Tall Paul) used to invite me down each year to be a teacher at his Disciple Now weekends.
 Paul always hosted the best DNows.
 One year, he brought us all down to Corpus Christi a day early.
 As a part of the training, he took us out on a sailboat in the Corpus Christi Bay.
 It was a big sailboat.
 The problem was – there was no wind.
 So we just sat there.
 We had a motor and so we cruised around for a little while, but it wasn’t really that fun.

 app.: the disciple had no motor.
 With no wind now, Christ having answered their prayers, they’ve got some major rowing to do!

 t.s.: Finally, principle #6:

 exp.: I worry about this point.
 I think too often people use this story as a metaphor for life: Jesus will speak peace to the storms of your life.
 He can.
 He might.
 But he might not.
 But that isn’t the point.
-The point is that Christ can speak peace to your storm.
-The point is that He is Lord and he has authority.
+The point is NOT that Christ can speak peace to your storm.
+The point is that He is Lord and he has authority even over the natural realm.
 And even more, the point here, the emphasis of Mark’s story is to show you that Christ is Lord over Nature.
 Remember, Christ is Lord over